About English Alphabet

 Consonants and Vowels:

-The letters in the English alphabet are categorized into two main groups: consonants and vowels.
+The letters in the English alphabet are categorised into two main groups: consonants and vowels.
 Consonants are speech sounds produced with some restriction or closure in the vocal tract, while vowels are produced with relatively free airflow.

 Consonants:

-The English alphabet includes consonant letters such as
+The English alphabet includes consonant letters, such as

 b, c, d, f, g, h, j, k, l, m, n, p, q, r, s, t, v, w, x, y, and z.